 - Don't smoke.

-- Talk with your doctor about how to reduce your risk for heart disease.
+- Talk with your doctor about how often you should be tested and how to reduce your risk for heart disease.